shervinsahba/obsidian-icewind/House Rules.md

 	- **Shields cover the front**.
 Shields only add to AC when facing the threat.
 - **Meta-combat round.** Each round of combat may have a one-minute player phase where meta strategy can be discussed.
 During combat, collaborating is encouraged via what can reasonably be articulated by a character, but lengthy discussion is discouraged.

+## Spellcasting
+- **Spell scrolls**.
+This house rule extends spell scroll casting to all classes.
+The caster must pass a check using their spellcasting ability or INT if they do not have a spellcasting ability.
+RAW, you can use a spell scroll if the spell is on your class list, and if it's of a higher level than you can normally cast, you must pass a DC 10+(spell level) check using your spellcasting ability else the spell fizzles.
+This rule extends casting to spell scrolls not on your class list, using a DC 10+2x(spell level) check, which applies to non-casters as well.

 ## Death, Injury, and Massive Damage
 - **Dying Status**.
 Unconscious status is boring, so hitting 0 HP enters you into the *dying* condition unless otherwise stated.
 	- Roll death saving throws at the start of your turn like normal.